Treatment and Management of Frontotemporal Disorders

 Medication and physical therapy can help people with a movement-related frontotemporal disorder.
 A doctor who specializes in FTDs can guide treatment.

-Managing Movement Problems
+Managing Movement Problems in FTD

 No treatment can slow down or stop frontotemporal-related movement disorders, though medications and physical and occupational therapy may provide modest relief.